willnationsdev/godot-docs/getting_started/guides/godot_essentials_guide.rst

   .. note::

     NodePaths affect the relationship between nodes.
 Relying on a NodePath implies having a dependency.
-For guidance on the best way to form relationships between scenes, including with NodePaths,
-    please see the best practices documentation on :ref:`scene organization <doc_scene_organization>`.
+For more information on scene relationships, please see the best practices documentation on :ref:`scene organization <doc_scene_organization>`.